OpenNMS/nephron/README.md

 ## Run on Flink

->  We require Flink 1.9.x since Apache Beam is not yet compatible with Flink 1.10.x.
+>  We require Flink 1.10.x

 Run on Flink
 ```